-- (a) A DCP must give AEMO five5 business days' notice, subject to section 6.2paragraph (d), of a planned outage of any of its DCFs affecting, or likely to affect: - (i) Dispatch Data; or High Resolution Data; or - the majority of OperationalSystem Security Primary Data to or from a Substation or power stationSystem Security Secondary Data transmitted by the DCF. - (b) If 5 business days' notice cannot be given, subject to section 6.2paragraph (d), AEMO may defer the outage. - (c) AEMO may defer or cancel outages and require DCFs on outage to be returned to service if AEMO considers that a planned outage would: - (i) adversely affect power system security; - (ii) occur when power system security is adversely affected by other events; or - (iii) occur when AEMO has issued, or is likely to issue, a lack of reserve notice. - (d) If plant related to the DCF is out of service at that time, and will not return to service while the DCF is out of service, the outage notice may be reduced to 24 hours.
+- (a) A DCP must give AEMO five5 business days' notice, subject to section 6.2paragraph (d), of a planned outage of any of its DCFs affecting, or likely to affect: - (i) Dispatch Data;- or High Resolution Data; or - the majority of Operational Data to or from a SubstationPrimary System Security Data or power stationSecondary System Security Data transmitted by the DCF. - (b) If 5 business days' notice cannot be given, subject to section 6.2paragraph (d), AEMO may defer the outage. - (c) AEMO may defer or cancel outages and require DCFs on outage to be returned to service if AEMO considers that a planned outage would: - (i) adversely affect power system security; - (ii) occur when power system security is adversely affected by other events; or - (iii) occur when AEMO has issued, or is likely to issue, a lack of reserve notice. - (d) If plant related to the DCF is out of service at that time, and will not return to service while the DCF is out of service, the outage notice may be reduced to 24 hours.